 Surbiton Health Centre cannot be used for the Pfizer vaccine due to the delivery and storage constraints, however we are now receiving supplies from February of the Oxford Astra Zeneca vaccine, and will be given at Langley Medical Practice, Surbiton Health Centre, Ewell Rd, Surbiton KT6 6EZ.

-We have nearly completed vaccinating our housebound patients.
+We have nearly completed vaccinating our housebound patients for second vaccines.
 Be careful of anyone inpersonating that they have been employed to come and give you vaccine.
 It will be given to you by someone who you know from the practice.
 Do not give any money over to anyone, all Covid vaccines are free on the NHS and you are not required to hand over any money in advance.

 Please keep an eye on this website for more updates.